 Thanida Siritan / Shutterstock.com

-Taking buses from Florence to Pisa will typically require you to go from one bus to another a couple of times along the way, but the journey itself isn’t too bad.
-There are a few different bus routes that you could take to make the trip, including a route similar to the aforementioned way of getting there by car.
+Taking buses from Florence to Pisa will typically require you to go from one bus to another a couple of times, but the journey itself isn’t too bad.
+There are a few different bus routes that you could take to make the trip, including a route similar to the way above of getting there by car.

 But for the sake of variety, we’ll also look at a different route that’s even more common for buses to take (if you want to get somewhere besides the airport!).
-There is a non-stop, straightforward bus route that will get you from Florence to Pisa in just about an hour flat.
-Simply grab your ticket and hop onto your bus at Piazza Stazione in Florence.
+A non-stop, straightforward bus route will get you from Florence to Pisa in just about an hour flat.
+Grab your ticket and hop onto your bus at Piazza Stazione in Florence.

-And following a fairly similar general route to Pisa as before, you’ll arrive at the Pisa Airport.
+And following a fairly similar general route to Pisa, you’ll arrive at the Pisa Airport.
 The issue here, of course, is that you’re just at the airport.
 And to get to your actual final destination, you’ll need to hop on another bus or rideshare.
 This route costs about $14.

-As mentioned, the first route to the Pisa Airport will take just about an hour, and then you’ll need to add time to get to your final destination within Pisa.
+As mentioned, the first route to the Pisa Airport will take just about an hour, and then you’ll need to add time to reach your final destination within Pisa.
 The second route will take a bit more time, about 1 hour and 50 minutes.
-But you’ll end up in a much more useful place in Pisa where you can get to attractions easier.
+But you’ll end up in a much more useful place in Pisa where you can get to attractions more easily.

 Related Resources